 Hugh Warren Stewart – 1934 – ?

-He married a college sweetheart – Arlene Lois Pendleton (Penny) – after graduation, and dragged her to Alaska, Colorado, and New Jersey where she said enough is enough and returned to Colorado with their two children.
+He married a college sweetheart – Arlene Lois (Penny) Pendleton of Chenango Bridge, NY, – after graduation, and took her to Alaska, Colorado, and New Jersey where she said enough is enough and returned to Colorado with their two children.

-He met his second wife Sharon Louise Smith in Philadelphia where she was polishing her PhD dissertation, and they were an instant ‘thing’.
+He met his second wife Sharon Louise Smith of Hopewell, N. J., in Philadelphia where she was polishing her PhD dissertation, and they were an instant ‘thing’.
 After dating for four years she moved in with him in Marblehead, and they finally married (after 13 more years) in 1993.
 Cancer took Sharon from him in 2013.
 She was a major part of his life and it was a deep loss for him.

-He is predeceased by his first wife (Penny Stewart Leonard, nee Arlene Lois Pendleton, of Chenango Bridge, NY, mother of his children) and his second wife (Sharon Louise Smith, of Hopewell, NJ), and survived by his daughter Jennifer Morris and his son Glen Stewart – both of Colorado, mand four grandchildren.
-He said he is sorry to part with them because he loves them all.
+He is predeceased by his first wife (Penny Stewart Leonard, mother of his children) and his second wife (Sharon,), and is survived by his daughter Jennifer Morris and his son Glen Stewart – both of Colorado, and four grandchildren.
+He said he is sorry to leave them because he loved them all.